 We left our scooter at the parking lot in front of the cave entrance and off we went.

-The longest cave of the Marble Mountains packed more than 300 meters of agony.
+The longest cave in the Marble Mountains packed more than 300 meters of agony.

 There was an installation of a court deciding on the weight of our sins and the level of the appropriate punishment.

-One set of stairs was leading down to the deepest circles of hell.
+One set of stairs led down to the deepest circles of hell.
 The other set of stairs promised to get you to the twinkle of the sunlight timidly entering through an opening in the top – the heaven.

 On the top of the hill in Southern Vietnam, there is a monument to Christianity!
 Check out the statue of Jesus in Vung Tau!